Whitey Bulger: Death

-Bulger is buried at St. Joseph's Cemetery in the Boston neighborhood of West Roxbury under the Bulger family headstone inscribed with the names of his parents.
+Bulger is buried at St. Joseph's Cemetery in the Boston neighborhood of West Roxbury.
+His headstone is blank, except for the inscription “Bulger”.
 In September 2019, the Bulger family filed a wrongful death lawsuit against the Justice Department, alleging that, by lowering Bulger's medical status and transferring him to Hazelton, he "was deliberately placed in harm's way.
 There is simply no other explanation for the transfer of someone in his condition and inmate status to be placed in the general population of one of the country's most violent federal penitentiaries."
 The Bulger family sought US$200,000 in damages.
 In January 2022, U.S. District Judge John Preston Bailey dismissed the lawsuit, ruling federal law did not allow his family the right to sue Bureau of Prisons (BOP) officials because Congress expressly puts custody of inmates in the hands of the BOP, and "has repeatedly limited judicial authority to review BOP housing decisions and to entertain claims brought by prisoners."

-On August 18, 2022, three men were indicted in connection with the beating death of Bulger: Fotios Geas, Paul J. DeCologero, and Sean McKinnon.
+On August 18, 2022, Geas was indicted in connection with the beating death of Bulger, along with Paul J. DeCologero and Sean McKinnon.
+On May 14, 2024, the Department of Justice announced that plea agreements with the three had been accepted.
+On 6 September 2024, Fotios Geas was sentenced to 25 years imprisonment for voluntary manslaughter in Bulger's killing.